 How To Make Thai Crunch Salad

-- To assemble the chopped salad, in a large bowl combine the cucumbers, carrots, bell pepper, scallions, cabbages, and nuts.
+- Assemble the salad: In a large bowl combine the cucumbers, carrots, bell pepper, scallions, cabbages, and nuts.
 Pour the peanut dressing overtop and toss well.

 Serve in individual bowls with extra nuts and optional cilantro for garnish.